 …but don’t be a slave to reviews

-If I’ve a big ticket gig in mind I might be swayed by its star rating in a newspaper but 99% of the time I know the kind of thing I like and I trust my own judgement.
-Besides, hundreds of acts never even get reviewed.
+If I’ve a big ticket gig in mind I might be swayed by its star rating in a national newspaper but 99% of the time I know the kind of thing I like and I trust my own judgement.
+Besides, hundreds of acts never even get reviewed and some five-star reviews will be from amateur publications.
 I find the best way to build an itinerary is to get tickets for a few safe bets and sprinkle the rest of my days with more wild cards.